PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/osgi/apache-felix-pax-exam-java8/index.markdown

 ---
 layout: page
-title: "Apache Felix - Pax Exam And Unit Testing Felix Bundles (Java 1.7 Version)"
+title: "Apache Felix - Pax Exam And Unit Testing Felix Bundles (Java 1.8 Version)"
-date: 2013-08-19 14:23
+date: 2015-05-21 00:13
 comments: true
 sharing: true
 footer: true
-indexer: true
 ---
 OSGi has been a mature framework for building modular applications for quite some time.
 It has however, not not been embraced fully by the development community.
 The primary reason it stays unpopular in the development arena lies in its lack of beginning level tutorials or classes.
 This tutorial begins a series of labs to demystify the OSGi framework and begin familiarity with Apache Felix.